lextm/jekyll-theme-chirpy/_posts/2007-10-13-techsmith-jing.md

 Even though it supports limited format (PNG and SWF only), it is still really a nice and handy tool.

 I cannot understand why TechSmith releases this free tool while it sells Camtasia.
-I think for most people Jing’s functions are enough.
+I think for most people Jing's functions are enough.
 This may affect Camtasia sales (not every one expects rich format support).